 After you've successfully entered all the required information, you'll have the opportunity to review the info you entered throughout the application process.
 Be sure to check that everything is in order and aligns with your passport details.
 After you're satisfied, hit the submit button.

-You'll now receive a 6 digit access code that you can use to check on the status of your application.
+You'll now receive a 6-digit access code that you can use to check on the status of your application.

 When using Atlys, the documents you upload are automatically saved for the next time you need to use them.

-As you can see, applying for Thai Pass is relatively simple.
+As you can see, applying for a Thai Pass is relatively simple.
 If your application is approved, you'll receive your new Thai Pass QR code in your email.
-After it's been approved, you can download Thailand Pass QR code.
+After it's been approved, you can download the Thailand Pass QR code.
 This process takes up to 7 working days, and you'll need to submit your travel pass at least 10 days before traveling to Thailand.

 If you plan to travel by land (Malaysia/Laos), you'll need to select "Land Travel" at the start of your application.
 The Thailand Pass registration process by land is very similar to the "Air Travel" application.
 Instead of entering your flight details, you'll need to enter the following travel details: